worblehat/worblehat.github.io/_posts/2014-03-05-Compiling_libgit2_for_Android.md

 on a Linux system.
 The goal is to be able to use the git library written in C in Android applications via the [NDK (Native Development Kit)](https://developer.android.com/tools/sdk/ndk/index.html) and [JNI](http://developer.android.com/training/articles/perf-jni.html).

-**NOTE:** Here libgit2 will be compiled *without* the optional depenendcy OpenSSL, but I plan to write another article on how to include OpenSSL into the build (as soon as I figure it out).

 # Preparation